gideonca/Raddish/README.md

 ### Event System

-Reddish provides a powerful event system that lets you monitor and react to cache operations.
+Radish provides a powerful event system that lets you monitor and react to cache operations.
 Here's how to use it:

 #### Basic Event Handling
 ```python